What is SAP?

 Reporting and Analytics with SAP

 Businesses are only as good as the conclusions they can draw from their data.
 For this purpose, SAP has created a suite of reporting and analytics tools to help make these decisions.
-These include the SAP Analytics Cloud, SAP Lumira, SAP BusinessObjects, and SAP BW solutions.
+These include the SAP Analytics Cloud, SAP Lumira, SAP BusinessObjects, and SAP BW and SAP BW/4HANA solutions.

 With the advent of SAP S/4HANA, many reporting and analytics capabilities have been rolled directly into the LoBs, and SAP’s intelligent enterprise initiative is focused on exploring technologies such as IoT, machine learning, analytics, blockchain, and big data.